Anaheim Packing House

 We've also managed to get pictures of the giant rooster in Ventura located on top of Bodacious BBQ.
-Additionally we stumbled completely by accident upon one on top of a bar called fittingly enough the Red Rooster in Overton, Nevada.
-Another restaurant in Las Vegas also has a giant rooster located inside it.
+Additionally, we stumbled completely by accident upon one on top of a bar called fittingly enough the Red Rooster in Overton, Nevada.
+Sadly, the giant rooster appeared to be gone by, at the latest, 2021.
+Another restaurant in Las Vegas, also has a giant rooster located inside it.

 Hesperia - Mainstreet Collectors